catibogC/PA2_ECE2112/README.md

     C = array.reshape(10,10)
     print(C)

-In order to get the elements that are divisible by 4, using Boolean conditions, I made it so that if an element has a remainder of 0 when it is divided by 4, it would be printed in the next array.
+In order to get the elements that are divisible by 4, using Boolean conditions, I made it so that if an element has a remainder of 0 when it is divided by 4, it would be displayed in the next array.
 This array would be expressed as div_by_4.

     div_by_4 = C[C % 4 == 0]
     print(div_by_4)